vanh2604/quizlet-clone/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
+2. Perform the instructions from 'Installation from source' section
+3. Re-initalize the app using [FlutterFire](https://firebase.flutter.dev/) with your own Firebase app
+4. Click on Quizzy logo on the app's home screen to re-seed the database
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+5. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>